 - The email is usually in the form of an important notification from bank (e.g. notification for a huge amount of fund transfer in the customer’s account or request the customer to activate a new security function, or a specific banking service such as fund transfer will be suspended).
 The customer will be requested to click the hyperlink or open an attachment in the email.

 - The email normally carries a hyperlink which looks like a genuine website address of the bank.
 However, when mouse-over the hyperlink, you will notice that the actual hyperlink embedded is another URL.

 - Grammatical mistakes or typos may be found in the email.

-- If you receive any suspicious emails purportedly from banks or find the attachments or hyperlinks in the emails doubtful, remember not to open the attachments or click the hyperlinks.
+- If you receive any suspicious email purportedly from banks or find the attachments or hyperlinks in the email doubtful, do not reply to it.
+Remember not to open the attachments or click the hyperlinks.
 Internet banking should be accessed by entering the bank’s website address (www.chbank.com) directly, or using a bookmark or an Internet banking mobile application (App).

-- Generally speaking, banks rarely take the initiative to approach customers to check their personal information, or request customers to click hyperlinks in emails to access their Internet banking accounts or update their information.
-Whenever receiving calls or emails purportedly from banks, stay vigilant and verify their authenticity.
+- The bank seldom approaches customers to check their personal information, or request customers to access their Internet banking accounts or update their information via the hyperlinks provided in email.
+Please stay vigilant and verify their authenticity when receiving calls or emails purportedly from the bank.
 This can prevent fraudsters from stealing your personal information or login credentials for unlawful use.

 7. Where can I obtain additional information about using the Internet Banking and Mobile Banking safely?